aidan-taylor/nexrad-toolbox/README.md

 ## Installation

 Download the `nexrad-toolbox.mltbx` file from the [GitHub repository releases area](https://github.com/aidan-taylor/nexrad-toolbox/releases).
-Double-click on the downloaded file to automatically and run the MATLAB add-on installer.
+Double-click on the downloaded file to automatically run the MATLAB add-on installer.
 This will copy the files to your MATLAB add-ons area and add the `nexrad` namespace to your MATLAB search path.

 Later, you can use the [MATLAB Add-On Manager](https://www.mathworks.com/help/matlab/matlab_env/get-add-ons.html) to uninstall.